AI will change both “the why” and “the how” in the way web analytics is done

 Notification: Reacting to findings with appropriate business actions

 The current way web analytics is done is a classic IT-user system approach.
-You have a person how is “doing” web analytics.
+You have a person who is “doing” web analytics.

 There are two problems here, and both can to some extent be solved using AI.
-This first is timing and second is the ability to spot patterns and changes.
+The first is timing and the second is the ability to spot patterns and changes.

-A machine can span and scan for pattern changes in real time, so they can detect significant changes in user behaviour more accurately and faster than a human.
-Canecto now has a set of notifications features that can do this for you.
+A machine can span and scan for pattern changes in real-time, so it can detect significant changes in user behavior more accurately and faster than a human.
+Canecto now has a set of notification features that can do this for you.

 A machine can also see complex patterns with more accuracy than a human can.
 It means that you will be able better understand how your users act on your site.
 At Canecto we use this principle to tell what was of interest for converting users.
 Such information lets the website owner know what content on a site tricked a specific action, and it makes it possible to make data-driven changes to a site’s content.